Poojith1/Poojith1/README.md

 ### Hi there 👋
-- My hobbies are travelling
-- I am working on Python
+- I am working on Python, AZURE - Data Engineering, Azure - Administrator, Terraform.
 - I would like to collaborate on projects

 <!--